redpanda-data/connect/docs/outputs/README.md

 It is possible to configure [processors](../processors/README.md) at the broker level, where they will be applied to _all_ child outputs, as well as on the individual child outputs.
-If you have processors at both the broker level _and_ on child outputs then the broker processors will be applied _after_ the child nodes processors.
+If you have processors at both the broker level _and_ on child outputs then the broker processors will be applied _before_ the child nodes processors.

 ## `dynamic`